shkschneider/android_manifest/README.md

 ## Apps

-*This ROM does not attempt (nor claim) to live outside of Google's ecosystem.*
+*This ROM does not claim to live outside of Google's ecosystem.
+Yet it can.*

+This ROM comes with AOSP apps (that can all be disabled) but [no Google Apps](http://android-developers.blogspot.fr/2009/09/note-on-google-apps-for-android.html):

 - AOSP Launcher
 - AOSP Keyboard